 Orphans in Belarus lack many of these blessings.
 They enjoy little hope of having a family, receiving an education, having decent housing or entering a profession.
 If there is no hope for these, then why try at all?

-The Minsk Family Home, a residential program for graduate orphans, gives another message — one filled with hope, starting with the message of salvation.
-Click here to learn more –
+The Minsk Family Homes, a residential program for graduate orphans, gives another message — one filled with hope, starting with the message of salvation.
+Click here to see the most recent news —

 There remain many children in orphanages in Belarus.
 A large percentage of them are what are called “social” orphans, in that their parents are alive but unable to care for them.
 Many orphanages have very good intentions and goals for the children, but of course the children suffer by definition from a lack of parenting.
 The orphanages are often under funded, meaning they are short staffed and short supplied.
 The children therefore can become depressed and fail to thrive as they might otherwise.
 SOR attempts to help these children in any way possible.
 This includes coming along side of and supporting staff, providing programs for the children, establishing nurturing relationships with children, and – as possible – telling the children about God’s love for them.

 As funds are available, SOR is able to distribute humanitarian aid to orphanages.
 A notable example is providing pigs for an orphanage.
 The piglets are cared for by the kids, giving these orphans opportunity for learning animal husbandry.
 When the pigs are old enough they are sold for income or butchered for use by the orphanage.
 In this way they appreciate in value even as they provide experience for the kids.
 Additional opportunities for giving humanitarian aid abound, and are only limited by funds available.
 Specific opportunities are for school supplies, text books, program supplies, clothing, medicine.